Potamogeton epihydrus: Taxonomy

 Potamogeton epihydrus (meaning 'on the water surface') was described by Rafinesque in 1808, one of the earlier North American species to be named.

 DNA analysis indicates that, despite the presence of floating leaves, P. epihydrus is closely related to P. tennesseensis, both of which are within the basal members of the large clade of fine-leaved pondweeds including P. diversifolius, P. pusillus and P. compressus.

 Distribution

 Ribbonleaf pondweed is predominantly a North American species, widespread in boreal and temperate areas.
-Its centres of distribution are the northeastern USA; southeastern Canada, from the Atlantic to the Great Lakes; and the Pacific seaboard from northern California to British Columbia.
+Its centres of distribution are the northeastern US; southeastern Canada, from the Atlantic to the Great Lakes; and the Pacific seaboard from northern California to British Columbia.
 There are scattered populations in Alabama and Louisiana, Alaska, Wyoming, Montana and central Canada.

 There are two isolated populations in Britain, where it was identified as recently as 1944: in the Outer Hebrides, where it is thought to be naturally occurring; and an accidentally introduced population in the Rochdale and Calder & Hebble Canals.